elasticio/elasticio.github.io/content/_getting-started/secrets.md

 Before we can proceed with `auth-secret` creation, couple points needs to be considered:

 *   Before you can create a secret for any component you must create a client first.
 *   Your component might have only one defined `auth-client` in the system.
-It will be autho selected by default.
+It will be auto-selected by default.
 *   In case you have more than one `auth-client` defined in the system, a drop-down window to select a clients will appear.
 *   In case of OAuth2 type authorisation a drop-down with defined OAuth clients will be available.
 If you have only one OAuth2 client defined, it will be selected by default.
 Here you have also chance to create a new OAuth client.

-### Creating basic secret

-You can create `auth-secret` on UI identically as you would create a credential for any component.
-You need to select the client type first.
-For example we select `basic` client type for the REST-API component:
+*   You can create `auth-secret` on UI identically as you would create a credential for any component.

-{% include img.html max-width="100%" url="/assets/img/getting-started/secrets/create-basic-secret.png" title="Create Basic Secret." %}

-### Creating OAuth2 secret

 OAuth2 secret creation has more options since the real power of Secrets feature becomes evident here.
 For example when we create a OAuth2 credential we can add